What is a Credit Note and When to Use One

 • Payment terms and conditions

-• The reason for issuing the credit note
+• The reason the credit note was issued

 How long does a credit note last?

-A credit note is legally required to be stored for a minimum of six years, alongside the relevant invoices.
-While it’s important to keep GDPR in mind and delete a previous client’s details should they ask you to, you will still need to keep financial information for legal and auditing purposes.
+Accounting regulations state that a credit note should be stored for a minimum of six years, alongside the relevant invoices.
+While companies must still adhere to UK GDPR and delete a previous customers details if requested, financial information must still be retained for legal and auditing purposes.

 Getting started with Square Invoices

 Square Invoices free accounting software is an easy way for small business owners to get up and running with their finances.
-You can easily keep track of your incomings and outgoings, automatically generate invoices, and stay on top of audit trails for when the time comes.
+Users can easily keep track of your incomings and outgoings, automatically generate invoices, and stay on top of audit trails.

-While managing your business by yourself can seem like an overwhelming task, Square’s Invoice software makes your business’s everyday finances much easier to manage.
-Check out our best practice tips for using Square Invoices
+Square’s Invoice software is precision-engineered to make small business finances easier to manage.
+Check out our best practice tips for using Square Invoices.